linuxjuggler/php-and-nginx/README.md

 1. zaherg/php-and-nginx:7.2
 1. zaherg/php-and-nginx:7.3
 1. zaherg/php-and-nginx:7.4
-1. zaherg/php-and-nginx:xdebug

 *Latest* will always be used with the latest PHP version

 ### NOTE:

-Starting from 2020, We have removed `crond` and `rsyslogd`  and they wont be installed nor activated any more.
+1. Starting from 2020, We have removed `crond` and `rsyslogd`  and they wont be installed nor activated any more.
+1. Also we removed xdebug as it is pointless to have it.

 ## Using php-and-nginx as your base image